 Buying a safe for your home is a great way to provide security for heirlooms and important documents.
 If someone breaks in, having an excellent location for your safe is just as important as the safe itself.
 When you install a safe, where should you place it?

-Deciding where to place your safe for optimal effectiveness depends on several factors that you might not take into account when installing.
+Deciding where to place your safe for optimal effectiveness depends on several factors you might not consider when installing.
 That is ok!
 Keep on reading to learn the super-secret hiding places to install a safe in your home.

 Hiding a safe is something that takes some guile and deception.
 The home is actually full of secret hiding spots most thieves will never look at.
 Thus placing the safe in a highly visible and well-trafficked area means that everyone who enters your home will know where you'll hide money or valuables.
 The main goal of a home safe is to place it somewhere that is out of the way and only known by the people who live in the home, like hidden storage.

-The best places to install a safe in your home are:
+Best places to hide a safe in your home:

 On The Floor